coder/terraform-provider-coder/docs/resources/agent.md

 - `dir` (String) The starting directory when a user creates a shell session.
 Defaults to $HOME.
 - `env` (Map of String) A mapping of environment variables to set inside the workspace.
 - `login_before_ready` (Boolean) This option defines whether or not the user can (by default) login to the workspace before it is ready.
 Ready means that e.g. the startup_script is done and has exited.
 When enabled, users may see an incomplete workspace when logging in.
+- `metadata` (Block List) Each "metadata" block defines a single item consisting of a key/value pair.
+This feature is in alpha and may break in future releases. (see [below for nested schema](#nestedblock--metadata))
 - `motd_file` (String) The path to a file within the workspace containing a message to display to users when they login via SSH.
 A typical value would be /etc/motd.
 - `shutdown_script` (String) A script to run before the agent is stopped.
 The script should exit when it is done to signal that the workspace can be stopped.
 - `shutdown_script_timeout` (Number) Time in seconds until the agent lifecycle status is marked as timed out during shutdown, this happens when the shutdown script has not completed (exited) in the given time.